How Using Medical Cannabis Can Relieve Migraine Headaches

 Migraines can often begin occurring in your teens and almost 90% of us have experienced one before reaching 30-40 (the most common age for them to start).
 Understanding the difference between migraines and headaches is an important first step to helping yourself, a family member, or friend, find relief.
-There are also different kinds of headaches that could potentially lead to a more painful migraine over time and sometimes those over-the-counter medications simply don’t work.
+There are also different kinds of headaches that could potentially lead to a more painful migraine headache over time and sometimes those over-the-counter medications simply don’t work.

 The Difference Between a Headache & Migraine

-Headaches: range in severity and length and can affect specific areas like your forehead, temple, behind your eyes, or back of the neck.
+Headaches range in severity and length and can affect specific areas like your forehead, temple, behind your eyes, or back of the neck.
 Some people may have a headache for an hour or less, or even experience one for days.
 A cluster headache can be painful and come and go in “clusters” on one side of the head.
-A sinus headache obviously occurs with a sinus infection with other symptoms like a high fever, congestion, etc. But the most common type of headache is a tension headache which can occur a couple times a month for various reasons such as:
+A sinus headache obviously occurs with a sinus infection with other symptoms like a high fever, congestion, etc. But the most common type of headache is a tension headache which can occur a couple of times a month for various reasons such as:

 - A change in temperature

 Symptoms can include a dull pain in your head or around the forehead or scalp.